lyhistory/lyhistory.github.io/docs/vuepress/docs/biography/edu/adult/Oral_and_Writing_Business.md

 Plateau:​ A period where the value stays relatively flat.
 Trajectory:​ The path or direction of the data.
-Crashes dramatically:​ Falls very sharply.
+Crashes dramatically:​ Falls very sharply. an upward trend
+    surge, climb, soar, skyrocket, boom, rise steadily the highest point
+    peak, climax, summit, record high, maximum a downward trend
+    decline, slump, plummet, collapse, nosedive, fall sharply the lowest point
+    trough, nadir, rock bottom, minimum, all - time low stability
+    remain steady, stabilize, plateau, hold constant, maintain equilibrium fluctuation
+    vary, oscillate, swing, seesaw, experience ups and downs

+Sales shot up dramatically and surpassed all our expectations.
+The coverage rate decreased steadily by 10% every year.
+There was a slight rise in unit price from £0.75 to £0.77.
+The marketing department has grown considerably in the last three years and doubled its size.
+A gradual rise in raw material prices has slowly but surely eroded our margin.
+Up to now we have ignored the rapid growth in the sector but the growth is so fast that we cannot continue to do this.
+There was a sharp and noticeable jump in wastage in a very short time.
+The online marketing costs are dropping slightly.
+However, the decline is so small that we shouldn't include it in the final figures.

+Let's move on to the statistics.
+In the 1960s we spent about 25% of our household income on food, but this has now actually dropped from 10% to 15%.
+However, the proportion of the average food budget that we spend in restaurants and on takeaways has risen dramatically from 2% to 33% in the same period.
+Most importantly, I would like to point out that annual national expenditure on ready meals fluctuated somewhere between £250 million and £300 million just 10 years ago but this has now jumped from nearly £400 million to almost £700 million.
+This has resulted from an increase by 100% in the numbers of single households and a decline in the time we spend cooking our main meal.
+This was around 2.5 hours in the 60s but has fallen significantly and today stands at 15 minutes.
+What does all this mean for us in the packaging industry?

+1. To our surprise, it was the sales of Product A that took off over the Christmas period with sales 51% above target and Product B that slumped with sales 34% below target.
+As a result, we are redesigning the packaging for Product B and are forecasting that sales will recover by Easter.
+If this does not happen and sales show no improvement, we will seriously have to consider taking Product B off the market.

+2. In this period, Brand A's market share slipped from 9% to 8% and Brand B's share plummeted from 6% to just 1%.
+Our Brand Z rose from 10% to 25%.
+If we look at the budget for TV advertising during this period, we can see clearly that Brand Z doubled its budget from €250,000 to €500,000.
+The print advertising budget emained stable during the same period but was concentrated on the target market.

+3. I'd now like to focus on the carbon dioxide content.
+Have a look at this graph.
+There have been unexpected fluctuations in the carbon dioxide content since the first unit was installed three years ago.
+It has fluctuated between 0.33% and 4% as we have experienced multiple failures.
+The units are now working efficiently and carbon dioxide content is held steady at 0.33% and we expect this to stay at 0.2% by the end of the year.

+4. Let's move onto the statistics.
+In 1900, 15% of the workforce was aged over 55 and by 2000 this had grown significantly to 33%.
+We expect this to jump to roughly 40% by 2030.
+Life expectancy was approximately 46 years in 1900 but this has soared dramatically to round about 80 today.
+What does this all mean for us when we look at the question of age diversity?

+Tip
+If you describe a lot of trends, use a wide variety of vocabulary and be dramatic.
+Sales rocketed in the third quarter is more dramatic and tells your audience more about the trend than Sales increased in the third quarter, for example.

 "Okay, let’s have a look at these two line graphs.